mebjas/mebjas.github.io/_posts/2022-05-08-fast-and-maintanable-image-processing-in-android-with-halide-part-3.md

     .parallel(y);
 ```

-This schedule splits the loop into futher parts, vectorise the instructions in `xi` loop and parallelize `y` loop.
+This schedule splits the loop into further parts, vectorise the instructions in `xi` loop and parallelise `y` loop.
 Let's look at the benchmark results

 {:class="styled-table"}
 | Schedule | Benchmark results | Notes |